ClintH/kattegat/INSTALL.md

 # <a name="make-page"></a> Starter sketches

-When you first make your project, the directory `BASE\public\template` is created, with HTML, CSS and JS files ready to go.
-This is a great starting point for making quick sketches or experiments.
+When you first make your project, the directory `BASE/public/template` is created, with HTML, CSS and JS files ready to go.
+This is a great starting point for making quick sketches and experiments.

 You can generate a new sketch from your base directory with: